A deep backward regression-based scheme for high-dimensional nonlinear partial differential equations: Numerical experiments

 \textbf{Example 1.} We first consider the following $d$-dimensional nonlinear parabolic PDE (taken from \cite{EWHJJA17}):

 The corresponding analytic solution is explicitly given by

 In the numerical experiments we take the terminal time $T=1$, the number of time steps $N=10$, the Monte Carlo samples $M=10000$, and the initial state $x_0=(0,0,\dots,0)^\top \in \mathbb{R}^d$.
-Thus, The true solution of (\ref{PDEdetail-1}) at the initial point is $u(0,x_0)=0.5$.
-The numerical solution at the initial point is denoted by $\mathfrak{u}(0,x_0)$.
+Thus, the exact solution of \eqref{Example-1} at the initial point is \(u(0,x_0)=0.5\).
+The numerical estimate obtained in each independent run is denoted by \(u_{\ell}^{\pi}(0,x_0)\), and its sample mean is denoted by \(\overline{u}^{\,\pi}(0,x_0)\).
 The numerical solver is implemented using a deep learning framework where two sub-networks are trained at each time step to approximate the solution $u$ and its gradient $\nabla u$.
 Each network consists of two hidden layers with $d+110$ units and $\tanh$ activations.
 We utilize the Adam optimizer with a learning rate of $5 \times 10^{-4}$ and conduct 6,000 training iterations per step to ensure the convergence of the loss function.

 Figure~\ref{fex1} provides a qualitative visualization of the DBR algorithm's approximation accuracy across the entire time domain.
 The figure displays the estimated solution $\overline{\mathfrak{u}}(t, x)$ alongside the exact analytical solution $u(t, x)$ at four distinct time snapshots ($t=0.2, 0.4, 0.6, 0.8$) for the one-dimensional case.
 Across all four subplots, the estimated values exhibit near-perfect alignment with the true solution, with no visible divergence or significant error at any intermediate time step.
 This visual evidence demonstrates that the high accuracy achieved by the DBR method is not confined to the initial condition at $t=0$, but is consistently maintained throughout the entire time horizon from $t=0$ to $t=T$.
 The results confirm the DBR scheme's capability to correctly propagate the solution backward in time through its learned network functions, validating the effectiveness of the expectation-based loss functions in capturing the underlying dynamics of the PDE.